-FDA Reviews First Treatment for Alzheimer’s Disease
+The First Treatment for Alzheimer’s Disease Is Here

-While Alzheimer’s disease was first described by Alois Alzheimer in 1906, more than 200 years later, doctors still have no effective drug to treat the cognitive disorder.
+Alzheimer’s disease was first described by Alois Alzheimer in 1906, and now, more than 100 years later, doctors have an effective drug to treat the cognitive disorder.

-Even the most promising treatment yet, aducanumab, developed by the U.S.-based biotech Biogen and Japanese pharmaceutical company Eisai, has been far from a sure thing.
-The U.S. Food and Drug Administration is expected to decide on June 7 whether to approve the drug, giving the 6.2 million Americans living with Alzheimer’s their first real treatment for the disease, or not.
-An expert panel convened by the agency last November almost unanimously decided that the evidence presented by the drug’s developers did not justify approval.
+That request stems in large part from the conclusion of an expert panel convened by the FDA last November, which almost unanimously decided that the evidence presented by the drug’s developers did not justify approval.
 The committee’s recommendation then went to the FDA, and the agency extended the deadline for making a decision from last March to June 7.

 The drug’s rocky road of failed and halted clinical trials has generated divided opinions among brain experts about how useful the drug actually is, with some, including the Alzheimer’s Association, supporting approval as the first treatment for the disease—the currently approved therapies for Alzheimer’s only address the symptoms of Alzheimer’s and not its root causes—and others not convinced the data prove that the benefits of the drug outweigh its potential risks.